piuma/pylibs-slide/slide/slides.md

 -
 #### asciimatics: Why?

- - tyled text - including 256 colour terminals
+ - 256 colour terminals
  - Cursor positioning
  - Keyboard input (without blocking or echoing)
- - Mouse input (terminal permitting)
+ - Mouse input
  - Detecting and handling when the console resizes
  - Screen scraping
+-
+#### asciimatics: Why?

-In addition, it provides some simple, high-level APIs to provide more complex features including:
+In addition, it provides more complex features including:

  - Anti-aliased ASCII line-drawing
  - Image to ASCII conversion - including JPEG and GIF formats